-- Dimri et al. (2013) applied two RCMs over eighteen years with a 25 km grid resolution in Western Himalaya.
-Theses two last studies showed that the dynamical downscaling with RCMs is able to represent regional climate at the mountain or even event scale.
-However, even such a pioneering approach does not allow to estimate correctly the separation between liquid and solid phase of the precipitation, limiting therefore the possible hydrological and glaciological applications.
-Our study is dedicated to the - analysis of precipitation and snow cover over central and Eastern Himalaya, applying a RCM centred on the Nepal region.
-Due to high computational cost, we performed a simulation for a period of 3 yr.
-Nevertheless, we expect this model to give a first estimation of solid precipitation and snow depth in this region, as it is based on an optimised cloud microphysics scheme and a detailed surface snow scheme. - 20 After the introduction exposed in Sect.
+After the introduction exposed in Sect.
 1, we present in Sect.
-2 the RCM and the experimental protocol that we used to perform our simulation.
+2 the RCM and the experimental setup that we used to perform our simulation.
 In Sect.
-3, we compare the atmospheric circulation described in the reanalyses with those modelled with the RCM.
+3, we describe the observational datasets used for the model validation.
 In Sect.
-4, we focus on the ability of our model to simulate precipitation during the monsoon and the extra-monsoon periods.
+4, we compare the atmospheric circulation described in the reanalyses with those modelled with the RCM.
 In Sect.
-5, we validate the simulated snow - 25 cover using satellite products for the snow cover extent, which are clearly more reliable than the observations of precipitation.
+5, we focus on the ability of our model to simulate precipitation during the monsoon and the extra-monsoon periods.
+In Sect.
+6, we validate the simulated snow cover using satellite products for the snow cover extent, which are clearly more reliable than the observations of precipitation.
 Finally, we analyse the snow accumulation over different regions of the Himalaya, before presenting the main conclusions in Sect.
-6.
+7.